alexisdpc/RL-Stock-Trader/README.md

 We also compare the returns on the 5 years of test data with two other portfolios:

-- Portfolio with equally-weighted stocks: 30.14 %
+- Portfolio with equally-weighted stocks: 92.73 %

-- Portfolio with random actions (epsilon=1): 23.57 %

-- Portfolio with Reinforcement Learning agent: 188.53 %
+- Portfolio with Reinforcement Learning agent: 114.23 %